Dom88Finch/DS_portfolio/README.md

 screenshot showing dashboad analysis of profit

-# Project 6:Stock market forecast using AI: (June-Aug)
+# Project 6:Stock market forecast using AI: (Sept- )

 *Aim: To be able to predict 5% stock price movement each week consistently *